When it comes to an outdoor excursion during the winter months, clothing can make or break your experience.

 Don’t forget your head, hands, neck, and feet!

-Try a light synthetic or wool toque for your head, and a buff for your neck.
+Try a light synthetic or wool toque for your head, and neck warmer or gaiter.

-A buff is a bit like a tube, but it’s super versatile.
+Neck warmers are super versatile.
 You can put it up to protect your chin or whole face, like a balaclava.
-And buffs offer excellent heat retention, wind protection, and moisture management.
+Depending on the material, gaiters typically have excellent heat retention, wind protection, and moisture management.

 Socks and mitts are important because your body loses warmth from these extremities.
 Keeping them covered is also part of regulating your body temperature and keeping you warm.

-Tuck small items — like chapstick, sunscreen (the sun’s rays reflect even more off the snow in the winter!), a whistle, a spare pair of gloves — in your pockets.
-Stashing snacks, like dried fruit and trail mix, are a great way to reward yourself for a successful hike.
+Tuck small items — like lip balm, sunscreen (the sun’s rays reflect even more off the snow in the winter!), a whistle, spare gloves — in your pockets.
+Snacks, like dried fruit and trail mix, are a great way to keep yourself fueled throughout your hike.